-Last summer’s COVID-19 put a wrench in many kids’ activities.
+Last summer’s COVID-19 put a wrench in various summer programs for kids.
 This summer, keep your kids from feeling cheated by COVID, by using an online calendar like AnyDo Calendar or ClickUp Calendar to plan ahead with wonderful activities and events.
 Even if you are working full-time — if you do the planning and find the activities — other parents will help you and you’ll be in for a great summer!

 As a side note — for your children’s future success — teach your children about using a Calendar.
 Show them how planning and execution on that plan can make for a great and interesting life.

 Although you can’t predict the future, you can prepare for it.
 Especially if you plan on participating as an instructor, you’ll need your calendar to make sure your kids’ programs go off without a hitch.

 I’ve found kids’ summer activities go quite well if you, as the parent, make a great schedule on your Calendar.
 Then, pair your children up with other neighborhood kids, by age, and enlist the help of other parents for driving, waiting and pick-up.

 If you find all the cool stuff now, know the times and dates and all information — other parents are happy to do their part by letting their kid join your child and they’ll help you with taxi service, pickup and drop off.
 (I always ask that one parent stay unless it’s all day.
 Most are willing to make this effort — and it really is a blast!

 Help your kids participate in summer activities the right way if you want to teach your children entrepreneurship — one of the best ways to teach them to use a Calendar.